impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 END
 ```

 Here we create a function called `make_file`, which calls the `cat` command and sends its output to a new file, whose name is specified as the first argument.
 We then call our new function, passing it a heredoc and the name of the new file.
 I know, the syntax is weird and makes it look like the name of the new file is part of the heredoc text.
 That's just the way the syntax is.
-More info and examples [here](https://web.archive.org/web/20220926191746/https://linuxize.com/post/bash-heredoc/).
+More info and examples [here](https://web.archive.org/web/20220926191746/https://linuxize.com/post/bash-heredoc/){:target="_blank" rel="noopener"}.

 ```
 $ cat new_file.txt